drdrummie/CSSGnomme-ZorinOS18/README.md

 ## 🙏 Acknowledgments

 - GNOME Shell team for the extension API
-- Zorin OS team for the excellent desktop environment
+- Zorin OS team for the work they put in excellent desktop environment
 - Open Bar extension for color extraction inspiration
+- CSS Panels extension (Cinnamon)

 ---